angular/angular/aio/content/guide/elements.md

 # Custom Elements Overview

-[Custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) are a Web Platform feature, currently supported by Chrome, Opera, and Safari, and available in other browsers through polyfills (see [Browser Support](#browser-support)).
+[Custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)  are a Web Platform feature currently supported by Chrome, Opera, and Safari, and available in other browsers through polyfills (see [Browser Support](#browser-support)).
 A custom element extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.
-The browser maintains a `CustomElementRegistry` of defined custom elements (also called web components), which maps an instantiable JavaScript class to an HTML tag.
+The browser maintains a `CustomElementRegistry` of defined custom elements (also called Web Components), which maps an instantiable JavaScript class to an HTML tag.

 The `createCustomElement()` API provides a bridge from Angular's component interface and change detection functionality to the built-in DOM API.

 Transforming a component to a custom element makes all of the required Angular infrastructure available to the browser.
 Creating a custom element is simple and straightforward, and automatically connects your component-defined view with change detection and data binding, mapping Angular functionality to the corresponding native HTML equivalents.

+## Using custom elements

 Custom elements bootstrap themselves - they start automatically when they are added to the DOM, and are automatically destroyed when removed from the DOM.
 Once a custom element is added to the DOM for any page, it looks and behaves like any other HTML element, and does not require any special knowledge of Angular terms or usage conventions.